tesselle/arkhe/README.md

 ## Overview

-A collection of simple functions for cleaning rectangular data.
-This package allows to detect, count and replace values or delete rows/columns according to a specific predicate.
+A dependency-free collection of simple functions for cleaning rectangular data.
+This package allows to detect, count and replace values or discard rows/columns using a predicate function.
 In addition, it provides tools to check conditions and return informative error messages.

 ## Installation